Silent Night, Deadly Night: Home media

-On December 4, 2012, the film was again released alongside Part 2 as a two-disc "Christmas Survival Double Feature", containing the same archival bonus features as the 2003 release.
+On December 4, 2012, the film was again released in the U.S. alongside Part 2 as a two-disc "Christmas Survival Double Feature", containing the same archival bonus features as the 2003 release.

 On September 16, 2014, it was released on Blu-ray by Anchor Bay/Starz Entertainment.
 No new special features were included, with the exception of a few new commentaries, none of which any of the actors participated in.
 The Blu-ray contains exactly the same release as previous DVD editions with the extended scenes edited back into the film with noticeable picture quality changes.
 There has yet to be a release of the full, uncut print from a single source.

 On December 5, 2017, Shout!
 Factory, under its Scream Factory label, released the film in a two-disc set collector's edition on Blu-ray and DVD.
 It contains the film remastered in a 4K resolution from the original negative sourced from the original R-rated theatrical cut while the unrated version used SD inserts.
 It also contained new special features such as an interview and audio commentary from actors Robert Brian Wilson and Linnea Quigley, co-executive producers Scott J. Schneid and Dennis Whitehead, writer Michael Hickey, music composer Perry Botkin, and editor Michael Spence.
 It also contained a new documentary on the making of the film entitled Slay Bells Ring: The Story of Silent Night, Deadly Night which included interviews from the cast and crew.
 The original theatrical trailer, radio and TV spots are included.
 It also contained the original special features from the 2003 and 2012 DVD and 2014 Blu-ray releases as well.

 Scream Factory also released a limited edition deluxe offer that contained the collector's edition set along with a 18x24 size poster of the new artwork for the film, as well as an 8" tall figure of Billy in his Santa suit holding his double-bit axe.
 This offer was limited to 2,000 orders and pre-orders started on September 7, 2017.

+Reception

+Box office

+On its opening weekend, the film finished eighth, grossing $1,432,800.
+It outgrossed Wes Craven's landmark slasher A Nightmare on Elm Street, which opened the same day (albeit in 235 fewer theaters).
+Before being pulled from theaters, it grossed over $2.4 million in its first 10 days of release.